bashtage/randomgen/README.md

 ## Development and Testing

-All development has been on 64-bit Linux, and it is regularly tested on Travis-CI (Linux-AMD64, Linux-PPC-LE, Linus-S390X, and OSX), Appveyor (Windows 32/64), Cirrus (FreeBSD) and Drone.io (ARM/ARM64 Linux).
+All development has been on 64-bit Linux, and it is regularly tested on Azure (Linux-AMD64, Window, and OSX) and Cirrus (FreeBSD and Linux-ARM).

 Tests are in place for all RNGs.
 The MT19937 is tested against NumPy's implementation for identical results.
 It also passes NumPy's